alexey-v-paramonov/sc_website/content/en/docs/system/system_requirements.md

 - **100 mbps**: can host up to ~**700** simultaneous listeners in 128Kbps MP3
 - **1 Gbps**: can host up to ~**7.000** simultaneous listeners in 128Kbps MP3

+### Important Notice About Unreliable Hosting Providers and Potential Issues

+Over the years of working with various hosting providers, we have gained extensive experience in dealing with different services.
+Based on this experience, we strongly recommend that our clients carefully evaluate the quality of the hosting they choose in advance.

+**Key Issues You May Encounter:**

+#### 1. Weak Hardware Sold as a Powerful Server
+Some providers may offer servers with seemingly high specifications, but in reality, they use outdated components.
+For example, you may be sold a server advertised as having a quad-core processor, but in fact, it could be a 15-year-old model.
+Such a processor would barely be sufficient for running our internet radio platform, and if high computational power is required (e.g., for **StereoTools**), the CPU may become overloaded and fail to handle the workload.

+#### 2. Bandwidth Limitations
+Shared hosting services often suffer from artificially reduced network bandwidth.
+For instance, a provider may promise a 100 Mbps connection but actually allocate only 20 Mbps.
+This can lead to instability in streaming and data transfer issues.

+#### 3. Slow and Outdated Storage
+Using old **HDDs** instead of modern **SSDs** or **NVMe** drives can significantly slow down server performance, especially when performing resource-intensive tasks such as data backups.
+We strongly recommend choosing servers equipped with SSDs or NVMe drives for stable and fast operation.

+#### 4. Cooling System Failures
+There have been cases where server cooling systems failed, causing processors to overheat and **throttle** (reduce their clock speed).
+This results in a severe drop in performance, making it impossible for our platform to function properly.

+**Conclusion**

+All of these factors directly impact the stability and performance of our software.
+To avoid frequent support requests due to system instability, make sure to choose a **reliable hosting provider and a high-quality server** in advance.
+Doing so will save you time, effort, and ensure the smooth operation of your internet radio platform.